gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Patient assumes that "the new one" is Sindy
     -   Rages that its plan is falling apart
     -   Urges them on to the central lab
-    -   Dockety says that Consensus is winning and freezes (needs all its attention to resist)
+    -   Dockety says that Central is winning and freezes (needs all its attention to resist)
     -   Gumption tries to wake it
     -   Patient: "Nothing you can do: it will win or lose" (clearly suspicious that Gumption doesn't know this)
 -   Patient and Gumption hurry to the central lab (has a large antenna on roof)